Book Binding Styles

 Case Bound (Hardcover Books)

 Case Binding, or hardcover, is the most durable and long-lasting option with rigid protective covers.
 Typical cover materials are binder’s board or heavy paperboard covered with cloth, printed and wrapped sheets, or leather.
-This binding style is typically used for books of more than 80 pages, which require a strong, high-quality finish.
+This binding style is typically used for books that require a strong, high-quality finish.
 The printed signatures are collated, and then sewn or adhesive bound.
 The cover is then glued to the spine and end sheets of the trimmed book block.

 This option is great for yearbooks, textbooks or anything that may see a lot of use, as the durability will ensure it stands the test of time.